BHSPitMonkey/Helii3DS/README.md

 A homebrew port of Helii from the Nintendo Wii to the Nintendo 3DS.

+## Download

+Builds can be downloaded from the [Releases page](https://github.com/BHSPitMonkey/Helii3DS/releases).

 ## Build

 You'll need the following to be installed properly: